stefan-hoeck/idris2-ref1/README.md

 how it upholds referential transparency.
 Obviously, a function such as `getLine` (of type `IO String`) yields a different result every time it is run depending on user input.
-How can *that* be referentially transparent.
+How can that be referentially transparent.

 Well, `IO a` is a wrapper around `PrimIO a`, and that is an alias for `(1 w : %World) -> IORes a`.
-Now, what is *that* supposed to mean.
+Now, what is that supposed to mean?
 First, this value of type `%World` represents the current state of the world: You computer's hard-drive, mouse position, the temperature outside, number of babies currently filling their diapers, everything: The whole universe.
-"How can that *fit* into a single variable?", I hear you say.
+"How can that fit into a single variable?", I hear you say.
 Well, it doesn't, nor does it have to. `%World` is just a semantic token: It *represents* the state of the world.
 It is important to note that it comes